sanjay-72/Node-JS-App-in-AWS-EC2/README.md

 Here I'm just giving a simple name and leaving the remaining settings as default.
 If we are using puTTY for connection we can change to different settings but here I'll show you some other easy way.
 So, we don't need to change anything else here.

 ![image](https://user-images.githubusercontent.com/94333583/213897772-88f49ad5-5dac-4f67-bfe5-76261b9a6139.png)

+### Save the key pairs safely in your local desktop. 🛑🛑🛑Never let them go public.

 ## Network settings and launching instance